-WP1 – We will conduct field experiments to investigate and disentangle the impacts of (i) direct effects of climate warming, (ii) indirect effects of changes in interactions between already-present species, and (iii) indirect effects of introduced novel species interactions.
-These experiments, conducted in the SeedClim grid in Western Norway, will help us understand how plant populations, plant communities, biodiversity and ecosystem functioning are affected by climate change directly, indirectly, and through novel interactions.
+WP1 – We conduct field experiments to investigate and disentangle the impacts of (i) direct effects of climate warming, (ii) indirect effects of changes in interactions between already-present species, and (iii) indirect effects of introduced novel species interactions.
+These experiments, conducted in the four alpine sites of our Vestland Climate Grid in Western Norway, help us understand how plant populations, plant communities, biodiversity and ecosystem functioning are affected by climate change directly, indirectly, and through novel interactions.

-WP2 – Taking a meta-analysis approach, we will harness existing data from plant community transplant experiments from around the world, and relate patterns of colonisation/extinction to functional traits of the component species.
-This will improve our understanding of climate change impacts on mountain vegetation, uncover underlying mechanisms, and demonstrate how these vary with ecological and environmental settings on a global scale.
+WP2 – Taking a meta-analysis approach, we harness existing data from plant community transplant experiments from around the world, and relate patterns of colonisation/extinction to functional traits of the component species.
+This improves our understanding of climate change impacts on mountain vegetation, uncover underlying mechanisms, and demonstrate how these vary with ecological and environmental settings on a global scale.

-WP3 – The results of WP1&2 will be used to develop mechanistic models of species’ distributions, contributing to the next-generation of predictive models that can incorporate the impacts of changing species interactions on range dynamics under climate change.
+WP3 – The results of WP1&2 are being used to develop mechanistic models of species’ distributions, contributing to the next-generation of predictive models that can incorporate the impacts of changing species interactions on range dynamics under climate change.

 INCLINE collaborates with other projects and infratructures such as the Vestland Climate Grid, FunCaB, and FUNDER.